RosanaFSS/Cybersecurity-Journey-TryHackMe/Hard 🚩 - Anonymous Playground.md

 <br>

 <h1 align="center">$$\textcolor{#3bd62d}{\textnormal{Thank you}}$$</h1>
-<p align="center"><a href="https://tryhackme.com/p/Nameless0ne">Nameless0ne</a> for investing your time and effort to develop this walkthrough so that I could sharpen my skills!</p>
+<p align="center"><a href="https://tryhackme.com/p/Nameless0ne">Nameless0ne</a> for investing your time and effort to develop this challenge so that I could sharpen my skills!</p>